Ellis Act Evictions

 out of several from the rental market.
 The Ellis Act is included in the just causes for eviction under the Rent Ordinance as Section 38.9(a)13).

 Ellis Act evictions generally are used to change the use of the building.
 Most Ellis evictions are used to convert rental units to condominiums, using loopholes in the condo law.
-If your Ellis stems from a condo conversion see "Condo & TIC Conversions" under the "Tenants Rights Information" menu option at the top of this page.
+If your Ellis stems from a condo conversion see the "Condo & TIC Conversions" section.
 Also, Ellis evictions are used to convert multi-unit buildings into single family homes that are mansions.
 For fighting these, see "Mergers & Demolitions."